CFIA-NCFAD/nf-ionampliseq/docs/output.md

 ## TMAP

 The Thermo Fisher Scientific read mapper ([TMAP][]) is used for read mapping of the Ion Torrent reads against the top reference genome.
-The run parameters for [tmap] are similar to those of the [variantCaller] plugin of the [Torrent Suite] Ion Torrent analysis platform.
+The run parameters for [TMAP] are similar to those of the [variantCaller] plugin of the [Torrent Suite] Ion Torrent analysis platform.

 **Output files:**